brentcroft/pi-cam-object-detection-service/README.md

 # pi-cam-object-detection-service

-This kit provides the Pi Cam Object Detection Service.
-The service is designed to run 24x7 on a Pi with a camera, to survive restarts, and to produce output suitable for ground truth harvesting.
+The Pi Cam Object Detection Service is intended to run 24x7 on a Pi with a camera, to survive restarts, and to produce output suitable for ground truth harvesting.

 The following animation demonstrates the key features.
 Typically the output would be cropped to the detection frame, but here it's shown raw to demonstrate detection frame tracking within the camera resolution.